|Event:||UFC 128: Shogun vs. Jones|

 |Location:||Newark, New Jersey|

 UFC 128 is officially in the books.
-‘Shogun vs. Jones’-led card took place at the Prudential Center in Newark, New Jersey, 11 years ago.
-The twelve-fight-event featured some excellent fights and a several of nice finishes, punctuated by Jon Jones’s TKO (Punches and Knees) victory over Mauricio Rua.
+‘Shogun vs. Jones’-led card took place at the Prudential Center in Newark, New Jersey, 12 years ago.
+The twelve-fight-event featured some nice scraps and a handful of nice finishes, punctuated by Jon Jones’s TKO (Punches and Knees) victory over Mauricio Rua.
 In the co-main event, Urijah Faber defeated Eddie Wineland in round 3 by Decision (Unanimous).

 UFC 128 bonus awards

 Traditionally, UFC has handed out bonuses for Fight of the Night, Submission of the Night, and Knockout of the Night.
 The bonuses ranged from $20,000 up to $120,000.
 In 2014, the promotion has announced the Performance of the Night bonuses will replace the existing Knockout and Submission of the Night awards.
 The bonuses will be $50,000 each.
 There are two types of awards:

 - Fight of the Night is awarded to both fighters in the best fight of the night.